-New homes in Billingham
+New Homes in Billingham

 Lying on the northern bank of the River Tees in the North East, Billingham is a Teesside town in County Durham.
 Just across the river from Middlesbrough and next door to Stockton-on-Tees, new build homes in Billingham are less than 20 miles south of Durham and not much more from Newcastle and Sunderland